nragland37/cpp-projects/README.md

 - **`make clean`**: Remove the executable and object files, cleaning up the project directory.

 #
-**Tips**: Only projects managing multiple source files include a Makefile.
+**Tips**: Projects managing multiple source files only include a Makefile.
 For other projects, add the Makefile template located in the root directory.
-Always execute commands in the working directory containing the Makefile.
+Remember, always execute commands in the working directory containing the Makefile.